 1530 Rolex Oyster Perpetual Date

-Yes, Rolex occasionally do make a mistakes, about one per decade.
-However, they’re not all ‘double 9’ dials or ‘Error Print’ 16710s.
 This misstep, if you can call it that, was a result of Rolex’s most uncertain era.
 To face the quartz crisis head-on, Rolex had decided in 1972 to develop their own revolutionary calibre and not rely on the Beta 21.
 That monumental project, the Oysterquartz, took a humbling, unexpectedly lengthy, and expensive five years.
-However, a few years into the project, Rolex had already designed and produced the perfect case for this groundbreaking calibre.
+However, a few years into the project, Rolex had already designed and produced the perfect case for this groundbreaking calibre, strongly influenced by the 5100 ‘Texan’.